 Cold runner systems are less expensive, but the length of the runner represents plastic that will be wasted at each cycle, which in turn increases costs.
 Moving a witness mark to a more advantageous location should be balanced against the increased consumption of material due to longer runners.

 4. The Pros and Cons of the Most Common Gate Types

-There are different sizes and shapes of gates to consider, and each has trade-offs.
+There are different sizes and gate designs to consider, and each type has their advantages and disadvantages.
 Here are the most common ones: